Full list of Nuggets

 Cores are cut using a drill with a hollow barrel tipped with industrial diamonds.
 The whole rig has to be firmly fixed in position by weights, anchor bolts, vacuum pads or bracing against other parts of the structure.
-The preferred core diameter for strength testing is not defined in BS EN 12504-1, BS EN 13791 or BS 6089 but the diameter should be at least 3.5 x the maximum aggreagte size.
+The preferred core diameter is at least 75mm (in UK 100mm is the normal diameter) except where not practical and then not less than 50mm.
+The diameter should be at least 3.5 x the maximum aggregate size.
 Sometimes even smaller diameter cores have to be used for strength testing.
 In this case the strength results can be more variable and a greater number of cores should be extracted.
 For strength testing, the length to diameter ratio should be;

 Before testing cores for strength, they have to be trimmed to length and the ends prepared so that they are flat and perpendicular to the longitudinal axis.
 This is achieved by grinding or, more usually, capping with high alumina cement (calcium aluminate cement) mortar or a sulphur/sand mixture.
 Cores should be tested in a dry state.
 This is a air dry, not oven dry.
-If tested wet a small positive correction to the strength is made.

 BS EN 13791: 2019.
 Assessment of compressive strength in structures and precast concrete component